-Climate conversations between Eric Holthaus, reporter Andrew Revkin and Jacquelyn Gill, a paleoecologist.
+Climate conversations between Eric Holthaus, reporter/SEJ member Andrew Revkin and Jacquelyn Gill, a paleoecologist.

 The Writers' Co-op

-This business podcast is for freelance writers everywhere.
+This business podcast is for freelance writers.
 It's hosted by SEJ member Wudan Yan and freelancer Jenni Gritters.
-Season one launches in March 2020; hear about finding clients, diversifying income streams, saying no, taking care of your mental health, negotiating contracts, getting paid on time and more.
+Hear about finding clients, diversifying income streams, saying no, taking care of your mental health, negotiating contracts, getting paid on time, how to look at investigative journalism as a business, balancing full-time work with freelance gigs and more.